Beyond Task Completion: WAYF's Approach to Valuable Software Partnerships

-How to navigate your career while working as a Junior Developer.
+How to navigate your career while working as a Junior Developer

 Nowadays, landing your first job in the tech industry is quite challenging; most companies require candidates to have some commercial experience already, and their expectations towards new developers are pretty high.
 With that in mind, being finally hired might come with much stress and an urge to present yourself as an independent employee.
 It’s crucial to understand that your job is not only about getting things done, and most of the time, it’s about being a part of the team.
-So how you can contribute to that?
+So how can you contribute to that?

 Consult your solutions

 You cannot win a football match by playing alone, and the same rule applies to your work.
 At the beginning of your career, you will mainly focus on just solving the tasks.
-And while there is nothing wrong with this approach, you will come to notice that your more experienced colleagues might consider performance, code readability and other factors.
+And while there is nothing wrong with this approach, you will come to notice that your more experienced colleagues might consider performance, code readability, and other factors.
 That’s why it’s always good to get another pair of eyes to look at your work.

-Don’t hesitate to reach out for help or tips in general and make yourself available when others need help from you.
+Don’t hesitate to reach out for help or tips in general, and make yourself available when others need help from you.
 You will be able to learn something new, and without a doubt, this will affect the quality of your solution.

 Asking for help is a sign of strength and confidence.